Windows Server Recovery

 | Recovery advantage | MFT backup ($MFTMirr) provides a partial copy of the first MFT records | Historical checkpoints from AoW; dual checkpoint areas; B+ tree page scanning |

-| Max volume size | 256 TB (practical) | 35 PB (theoretical); designed for hyper-converged multi-petabyte storage |
+| Max volume size | 256 TB (practical) | 35 PB (practical, Windows-supported); designed for hyper-converged multi-petabyte storage |

 Most data recovery software and even many professional recovery labs do not support ReFS parsing.
 The tools that handle NTFS MFT reconstruction cannot parse ReFS B+ trees.
 This is why ReFS recovery is a specialized service.

-Storage Spaces Direct (S2D) Recovery
+Storage Spaces Direct S2D Recovery

 Storage Spaces Direct is Microsoft's hyper-converged infrastructure (HCI) solution.
 It pools local storage from multiple cluster nodes into a single software-defined storage layer.
 ReFS is the recommended filesystem for S2D cluster shared volumes (CSVs) in production configurations.